I began whipping up delicious no bake dog treats for dogs at the beginning of the year. That’s when my raw-fed pup Missy was re-diagnosed with cancer.

 If you feed raw dog food or a homemade diet, you could also serve the treat with your dog’s food.
 I top Missy’s raw meals off with a frozen treat and pour warm water over it, then mix it in with her meal.

-These no-bake treats for dogs are made of 3 low cost, non-starchy, limited ingredients that sport anti-inflammatory properties.
+These no-bake dog treats are made with 3 low cost, non-starchy, limited ingredients that sport anti-inflammatory properties.

 Even if you don’t have them on hand, you can easily get them at your local grocery store.